marian-chen/marian-chen.github.io/_pages/about.md

 learning as an AI research intern at Aucos AG.

 My research focus lies in machine learning and artificial intelligence, with a focus on reinforcement learning.
-Further details about my research can be found on the publications page.
+Further details about my research can be found on the [publications](/publications/) page, where can you find my preprints.

 In my personal time, I very much enjoy writing (take for example my book about reinforcement learning), skiing, hiking, and field hockey.